 This Ford charging system uses a voltage regulator bolted to the rear of the generator housing.
 The regulator is turned on by a small current from the dash light circuit when the ignition switch is turned on.
-It monitors two voltages to determine if the system is working properly, and turns on the warning light to indicate a problem.
+It monitors two voltages to determine if the system is working properly, and turns on the warning light when a problem is detected.
 Troubleshooting will be easier if you have a basic understanding of electrical theory and can read a digital volt-ohmmeter.
 In some instances, a less expensive test light will be recommended because it will complete an open circuit causing current to flow and voltage drops to occur.
 The result of these voltage drops is a dim test light.
-If you do not understand electrical theory but would still like to diagnose this system, read the "Safety" section first, then follow the instructions for "Basic Diagnosis".
+If you do not understand electrical theory but would still like to diagnose this system, read the "Safety" section first, then follow the instructions for "Selecting and Using a Voltmeter".
 A digital voltmeter is preferred, but a test light should provide sufficient information.

 WARNING: Some systems have two heavy output wires in a single connector on the side of the generator.
 DO NOT unplug this connector for any reason.
 Disregard any of the following steps that call for plug removal.